Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Introduction

 \subsection{System Setup}

-The paper considers the optimization of general one-hop multiple-input multiple-output (MIMO) interference networks.
-Such a network can be represented by a bipartite graph with multi-antenna transmitter nodes on the left and multi-antenna receiver nodes on the right, with non-zero channels between them as edges.
-Each transmitter may send independent data to multiple receivers and each receiver may collect independent data from multiple transmitters.
-Consequently, the network is a combination of multiple interfering broadcast channels (BC) and multiaccess channels (MAC) and we name it the Broadcast-Multiaccess Channel (B-MAC), the \emph{B-MAC network}, or the B-MAC Interference Network.
-It includes BC, MAC, interference channels \cite{Carleial_IT75_StrongIFC,Han_IT81_hankobascheme,Sato_IT81_StrongIFC}, X channels \cite{Maddah-Al_IT_MMKforX,Jafar_IT08_DOFMIMOX}, X networks \cite{Jafar_09IT_DOFXchannel}, and most practical communication networks, such as (cooperative) cellular networks, wireless LAN, and digital subscriber line, as special cases.
+The paper considers the optimization of general one-hop multiple-input multiple-output (MIMO) interference networks, where each multi-antenna transmitter may send independent data to multiple receivers and each multi-antenna receiver may collect independent data from multiple transmitters.
+Consequently, the network is a combination of multiple interfering broadcast channels (BC), from the transmitter point of view, and multiaccess channels (MAC), from the receiver point of view, and thus is named the Broadcast-Multiaccess Channel (B-MAC), or the \textit{B-MAC} (\textit{Interference}) \textit{Network}.
+It includes BC, MAC, interference channels \cite{Carleial_IT75_StrongIFC,Han_IT81_hankobascheme,Sato_IT81_StrongIFC}, X channels \cite{Maddah-Al_IT_MMKforX,Jafar_IT08_DOFMIMOX}, X networks \cite{Jafar_09IT_DOFXchannel}, and most practical communication networks, such as cellular networks, wireless LAN, cognitive radio networks, and digital subscriber line (DSL), as special cases.
 Therefore, optimization of such networks has both theoretical and practical impact.